Bulgaria

 Grantees are expected in the first country of destination at least a few days before the beginning of the academic year and are required to attend a Fulbright Commission orientation.

 If the grant starts in Bulgaria, grantees are encouraged to take part in the orientation seminar for US grantees beginning Sept.
 1, which includes language instruction, as well as cultural and social events.
-The Commission will organize one-day orientations for grantees arriving later in the fall or in the spring semester.

 Candidate Profile